 I think it is so interesting to see how entrepreneur’s take their unique history and can use it as an asset.
-For so many of us, it seems that life includes bits and pieces that could be seen as fragmented or random.

 But successful business men and woman, it seems, can take these seemingly random pieces and put them together to form one cohesive picture.
 This is the case with Brian Bonar, an entrepreneur that I recently read an article about.
 The article went into details about Bonar’s journey as an entrepreneur, and I found myself fascinated by the way he managed to use his history as an asset for business ventures.